 Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 The Vancouver referencing style was developed by the Internal Committee of Medical Journal Editors (ICMJE).
 This referencing style is predominantly used in the medical and scientific disciplines.
-The Vancouver style uses a numeric citation system where sources are cited as numbers within brackets(1) or using superscript1 in the order in which they appear.
+The Vancouver style uses a numeric citation system where sources are cited using numbers in brackets or as superscripts.

 1. Vancouver in-text citation examples